tlarcombe/claude-sysadm/README.md

 ## Security Considerations

+### The `claude-sysadm` Command

+The installer creates a `claude-sysadm` command that runs Claude Code with automatic permission approval (`--dangerously-skip-permissions`).
+This means Claude can execute commands without asking for confirmation.

+**When to use `claude-sysadm`:**
+- Trusted environments (your own servers)
+- Routine system administration tasks
+- When you want full automation
+- After you're comfortable with how Claude works

+**When to use standard `claude`:**
+- First time using Claude-Sysadm
+- Testing new procedures
+- Production servers where you want oversight
+- When learning what Claude will do

+**Security note:** The `claude-sysadm` command is designed for administrators who trust Claude to manage their infrastructure.
+Claude has built-in safety features (tests before applying, follows best practices, documents all changes), but automatic approval means you won't review each action.
+Use standard `claude` mode if you prefer manual approval.

 ### Sudo Access
 Claude-Sysadm needs sudo access to perform system administration tasks - just like a human sysadmin would.